-This Item will be measured by the square foot, in place, as measured on the specified horizontal, vertical, or overhead surfaces of the completed repair-as shown below or by the cubic yard for full element or member replacement.
+This Item will be measured by the square foot, in place, as measured on the specified horizontal, vertical, or overhead surfaces of the completed repair.
 When a repair involves multiple surfaces, such as a corner, measurement will be made of all surfaces repaired.
 Bridge deck repairs will be measured by the square foot in place of the completed repair.
 Measurement will be made before blending repair edges with parent material in accordance with the Concrete Repair Manual.